andrewhunter2066/uuav_rfi_responses/output/RFI_report.md

 - **AnnotatedOutputs**: Outputs annotated with rationale or environmental overlays.

-- **EventAndTelemetryProducts**: "Time-aligned products that correlate telemetry, events, and confidence metrics.
+- **EventAndTelemetryProducts**: Time-aligned products that correlate telemetry, events, and confidence metrics.

 ---